rust-unofficial/patterns/intro.md

 # Introduction

+## Participation

+If you are interested in contributing to the Patterns catalogue, check out the [contribution guidelines](./CONTRIBUTING.md).

 ## Design patterns

 When developing programs, we have to solve many problems.
 A program can be viewed as a solution to a problem.
 It can also be viewed as a collection of solutions to many different problems.
 All of these solutions work together to solve a bigger problem.